stanmaz/BBOalert/README.md

 https://addons.mozilla.org/en-US/firefox/addon/bboalert

-Windows, Linux and Android platforms are supported
+Firefox is the default browser for which BBOalert is fully supported.

 ### Chrome

-The extension is not yet officially published in Google's web-store.
-Therefore you should install it in the CHROME browser manually from source code :
+The extension is not published in Google's web-store.
+Firefox is available for all platforms and there is no reason not to use it.
+Hoever, if for some particular reason you are bound to Chrome, you can install BBOalert with the CHROME browser manually from source code :

 - download BBOalert project source files in a ZIP-container ("Clone or Download" button, then "Download ZIP")
 - Navigate to the "Downloads" directory, open the ZIP-container and expand it.
 This will create a subdirectory "BBOalert-master" containing project's source files.